tollan docs

 Rule types#

-TypeWhat it checksTypical use
+TypeWhat it checksTypical useStatus

-IP allowlistThe source IP of the visitorRestrict to your office/VPN egress ranges
+IP allowlistThe source IP of the visitorRestrict to your office/VPN egress rangesEnforced

-Basic authAn HTTP Authorization: Basic username/passwordA quick shared credential on an internal tool
+Basic authAn HTTP Authorization: Basic username/passwordA quick shared credential on an internal toolEnforced (terminate mode)

-OIDCAn OpenID Connect / OAuth2 loginSSO in front of a dashboard
+OIDCAn OpenID Connect / OAuth2 loginSSO in front of a dashboardConfigurable, not yet enforced

-mTLS clientA client certificate presented by the visitorMachine-to-machine, high-assurance access
+mTLS clientA client certificate presented by the visitorMachine-to-machine, high-assurance accessConfigurable, not yet enforced

 You can stack rules — e.g. an IP allowlist and basic auth — to require all of them.
+Passwords for basic auth are bcrypt-hashed before they're stored; the platform never keeps them in plaintext.

 Where rules are enforced#

-If you need the relay to enforce app-layer auth on an HTTPS service, run the route in terminate mode.
+If you need the relay to enforce app-layer auth on an HTTP(S) service, run the route in terminate mode.

 Managing rules#